Shubham141102/Virtual-Lab/README.md

 # Virtual-Lab
-## You can check the website : https://dsa-virtual-lab-i2it.netlify.app/
+## To understand how various data structures work you can check the website : https://dsa-virtual-lab-i2it.netlify.app/